Security Policies

 Your security policy should contain at least these elements:

 These areas are covered on this page and in other sections of this site.
-How you apply them depends upon whether it is a business or home environment and who is involved.
+How you apply them depends upon whether it is a business or home environment.

 Security is Everyone's Responsibility

-The user is the point of greatest vulnerability which is why a security policy is useful and necessary if everyone that uses your Internet and devices is to take security seriously.
+The user is the point of greatest vulnerability which is why a security policy is useful and necessary.
+Everyone that uses your Internet and devices has to take security seriously.

 Educate About Evaluating Risks